The History of Kobey's Swap Meet

 Always the entrepreneurs, the Kobey's have not been afraid to delve into new and unknown territory over the years.
 Monte made the first attempt at expansion with Kobey's Downtown (the market which launched Music Trader) in 1987.
 Under Kim's tenure, Kobey's tried an Auto Swap in 1996, as well as new markets in Chula Vista and Fairplex in Pomona.
 The swap meet also was a site for a Farmer's Market in 2001.

-Anthony Pretto, Kim & Chuck's son, currently works at the family business as an Assistant Manager on weekends while studying in town at Mesa College.
+Anthony Pretto, Kim & Chuck's son, currently works at the family business as an Operations Manager and Manager of Social Media.
 Anthony appeared on many of the popular billboard ads of the 80's.
-His sister Liza Pretto helps out at the swap when she isn't away at University of Arizona.
+Daughter Liza Pretto is a recent graduate of the University of Arizona.

-Currently Kobey's is seeing both the shopper and seller side of business pick up as the economy struggles to recover from the 2008-2009 crash.
+Currently Kobey's is seeing both the shopper and seller side of business pick up as the economy continues to recover from the 2009 crash.

 The reason Kobey's is still going strong after all this time is the American entrepreneurial spirit.
 Kobey's appeals to the little guy just starting out in business because it offers low overhead and abundant foot traffic.
 But while new vendors join the market daily, others have moved on or passed away.
 Kobey's would like to thank those vendors still going strong who have made Kobey's their home for thirty plus years.